fourstix/PicoElfPixieVideoGLCDV2/README.md

   * Full details about Teensy 3.2 pin connections are in the code comments.
 * **Video Control**
   * The 1802 Instruction INP 1 (Input from Port 1,1802 Opcode 69) will turn video processing ON.
   * The 1802 Instruction OUT 1 (Output to Port 1, 1802 Opcode 61) will turn video processing OFF.
+When Video is OFF Interrupts and DMA Requests are halted, but the display is not cleared.
+An INP 1 will restart the video and another OUT 1 instruction when Video is OFF, will clear the display.
+This allows one to pause and resume video.
   * The /EF1 line will go LOW four lines before a frame's DMA requests begin, and during the last four DMA request lines of a frame.
   * An Interrupt Request will be asserted (/INT = LOW) exactly 29 instruction cycles before the first DMA request
   * 128 lines of 8 DMA_OUT requests will be asserted per frame.
 Each DMA_OUT request takes one instruction cycle.